bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Layout and styling.
     * Return button has text.
     * Pitch container header has text.
     * Focus on pitch scroll to allow for up down navigation.
+For both page and popup.
     * Final colours.
 * Illustrator
     * Home button